nsrau/azure-docs.it-it/articles/resiliency/resiliency-technical-guidance-recovery-on-premises-azure.md

 <properties
-   pageTitle="Materiale sussidiario: ripristino dall'ambiente locale ad Azure | Microsoft Azure" description="Articolo sulla progettazione di sistemi di ripristino dall'infrastruttura locale ad Azure" services="" documentationCenter="na" authors="adamglick"
+   pageTitle="Technical guidance: Recovery from on-premises to Azure | Microsoft Azure" description="Article on understanding and designing recovery systems from on-premises infrastructure to Azure" services="" documentationCenter="na" authors="adamglick"